misiektoja/spotify_monitor/README.md

 This is the default method used to obtain a Spotify access token.

-Firefox browser import is the recommended onboarding path.
-It works on macOS, Linux and Windows with no optional dependency:
+Firefox browser import is the recommended onboarding path for local PyPI and downloaded-script installations.
+It works on macOS, Linux and Windows with no optional dependency.
+For default Docker and Docker Compose installations, use hidden manual entry with `--set-sp-dc`.
+Container Firefox import is advanced because it requires a read-only host profile mount.

+Before importing, open [Spotify Web Player](https://open.spotify.com/) in the browser you want to use and sign in to the Spotify account that follows the user you plan to monitor.
+Then return to the terminal and run the import command.

 ##### Which browsers are supported